Peter Mac welcomes visitors. Visitors improve a patient’s recovery and can also ensure good communication between patients, families and our staff.

 Patient and visitor drop off

 There are several short term drop off and pick up spaces for vehicles and taxis along Grattan Street in front of our main public entrance.
-For patients requiring a wheelchair, there is a wheelchair bay located adjacent to the Enquiries Desk in the Welcome Hall.
+For patients requiring a wheelchair please see information below.

 Patients can also be dropped off and picked up in front of the car park lift lobbies on Levels B3 and B4 (entry from Flemington Road).
 There is no charge for using the car park for less than 30 minutes.